Whatapalaver/rails-in-docker/README.md

 1. namespaced-event-article -
 2. polymorphic-namespaced - polymorphic item-references with implementation in Articles only.
 Uses accepts_nested_attributes_for to handle creation of new item references within an article.
 3. polymorphic-validations - Handles the creation of item_references in a more manual fashion in order to ensure uniqueness validation.
+4.
+This is a barebones installation of Rails 5.2 running in a Ruby 2.4 Docker container.
+This branch includes rspec, cucumber, factory-bot and database-cleaner for BDD testing.
+The setup follows the following [instruction from Semaphore](https://semaphoreci.com/community/tutorials/setting-up-a-bdd-stack-on-a-rails-5-application).

+The idea is that I can use this to rapidly spin up some Rails mini-projects for deliberate practice with BDD.

 ## Initial Setup: